FX (international): Asia

-In 2004, Fox Networks Group Asia and STAR TV (through a distribution agreement) partnered to launch FX Asia.
-The channel is divided into four services: a national channel distributed throughout much of the continent and three regional channels serving South Korea and Philippines.
+In 2008, Fox Networks Group Asia and Star TV (through a distribution agreement) partnered to launch FX Asia.
+The channel is divided into four services: an international channel distributed throughout much of the continent and three national channels serving South Korea, Philippines and Japan.
 The channel was shut down on October 1, 2021, with most of its content shifting to the Star content hub on Disney+ (for Singapore, Philippines, Hong Kong and Taiwan) and Disney+ Hotstar (for Southeast Asia region outside Singapore and Philippines).